-Joseph Wagner is Assistant Commissioner and Chief Engineer responsible for DCAS’s Construction and Technical Services (CTS).
+Joseph Wagner is Assistant Commissioner/Chief Engineer responsible for DCAS's Construction and Technical Services (CTS).
 He coordinates all phases of construction for DCAS facilities, is responsible for the maintenance and repair of nearly 600 vertical lifts, and for the inspections, condition assessments, recommendations, and repairs of approximately 1,800 DCAS properties, including waterfront properties within the five boroughs.

 Wagner is a professional engineer with more than 40 years of experience in structural engineering.
 His background is in structural design, construction, field inspections of high rise buildings, and the maintenance and rehabilitation of existing buildings.

 Prior to joining the City of New York in 1988, he served as Vice President and Partner of Ramp Engineering Consultants, where he handled multi-million-dollar projects, from design through construction, for both the public and private sectors.